 The sombre mood of the gathering soon took a turn; in between the hymns, "Vivas", “Amandlas”, clapping, whistling and struggle songs began to punctuate the proceedings so that it began feeling more like a political rally than a memorial service.

 Not one of the speakers made mention of Booysen’s personality – the achievements she gained in her short life; her aspirations.
-The memorial didn’t teach us anything about who she was and the life this young girl led.
+The memorial didn’t teach us anything about who she was and the life this young girl led before her rape and murder propelled her into the public eye.

-The last to address the crowd, Deputy Minister of International Relations and Cooperation Marius Fransman started off by giving Olivier what seems to be a genuinely heartfelt embrace.
+The last to address the crowd, Deputy Minister of International Relations and Cooperation Marius Fransman started off by giving Olivier what seemed to be a genuinely heartfelt embrace.

-Soon after unpacking the link between the high prevalence of crime in socioeconomically depressed communities, Fransman swiftly goes on to take a swipe at the Democratic Alliance for the way they tackle crime, prompting DA mayor of the Overberg District Lincoln De Bruijn to walk out.
+After unpacking the links between the high prevalence of crime in socio-economically depressed communities with a lack of support services and government spending cuts, Fransman went on to take a swipe at the Democratic Alliance for the way they tackle crime in the Western Cape, prompting DA mayor of the Overberg District Lincoln De Bruijn to walk out.

-Reflecting on the proceeding afterwards, gender analyst Nomboniso Gasa said she had hoped for a more inclusive process.
-“I think it was sad.
-We need to recognise the fact that we don’t have a monopoly of the microphone ... what was disappointing today was that there were few community voices.
-Inclusivity goes beyond political parties,” she said.
+Reflecting on the proceeding afterwards, gender analyst Nomboniso Gasa said she had hoped for less political factualism and a more co-operative, inclusive process.
+"I think it was sad.
+We need to recognise the fact that 'we' don’t have a monopoly of the microphone ... what was disappointing today was that there were few community voices.
+Inclusivity goes beyond political parties," she said.

 No personal reflections

-Following the memorial, community members marched to the local police station and handed over a memorandum demanding more safety in the community.
-While there, Mariana Anderson, Booysen’s aunt told the Mail & Guardian: “Ek dink dit moes 'n roudiens gewees het vir Anene and ek voel baie upset dat daar meer politiek was … [I feel it was supposed to be a funeral for Anene but it become too much about politics … ]"
+Following the memorial, community members marched to the local police station and handed over a memorandum demanding more safety in Bredasdorp and surrounds.
+While there, Mariana Anderson, Booysen’s aunt told the Mail & Guardian: "Ek dink dit moes 'n roudiens gewees het vir Anene and ek voel baie upset dat daar meer politiek was … [I feel it was supposed to be a funeral for Anene but it become too much about politics … ]"

 Were any family members even invited to speak on Sunday?
 No. Not surprisingly, Anderson said she was feeling "hartseer [heartsore]" but now "justice must begin".

 Prior to the start of the memorial service, two Bredasdorp youths PJ Slingers (14) and Ben Reineke (15) showed the M&G where Booysen's mutilated body was abandoned in a lot next to newly built RDP houses.
-Wreaths and flowers adorn the spot where she lay dying.
-Community members gather round and stare and through the window of the adjacent house, pointing to the bloodstain that still remains on the ground.
+Wreaths and flowers mark the spot where she lay dying.
+Community members gathered round to stare through the window of the adjacent house, pointing to the bloodstain that still remains on the ground inside.

-Later, 16-year-old Monisha Ruiters tells the M&G that although she is relieved her friend Anene has been laid to rest and was not in pain.
-She feels scared for her safety.
+Later, 16-year-old Monisha Ruiters tells the M&G that although she is relieved her friend Anene has been laid to rest and is no longer in pain, she feels scared for her safety.
 "Dit kan met enige een van ons nou gebeur.
 Dit was vir ons kinders 'n voorbeeld vir ons dat ons nie so laat loop nie.
 [This could happen to anyone of us.
-This was an example for our children that we mustn’t walk around so late at night]."
+This was an example for us children that we mustn’t walk around so late at night]."

 Bredasdorp is a town faced with fear, anger and above all else heartache.
 Perhaps William Faulkner’s novel The Sound and The Fury aptly captures the community’s sense of pathos with the line: "There was more than astonishment in it, it was horror; shock; agony eyeless, tongueless; just sound."